deneha/azure-guidance/best-practices-retry-policies.md

+<properties
+   pageTitle="NuGet Packages | Microsoft Azure"
+   description="Guidance on NuGet Packages for general retry policy work." services="service-name" documentationCenter="dev-center-name" authors="dragon119"
+   manager="masimms"
+   editor=""
+   tags=""/>

+<tags
+   ms.service="required"
+   ms.devlang="may be required"
+   ms.topic="article"
+   ms.tgt_pltfrm="may be required"
+   ms.workload="required"
+   ms.date="04/09/2015"
+   ms.author="masashin"/>

 <p class="lead">As more components begin to communicate, transient failures become
 more important to smartly handle.
 The Transient Fault Handling work handled by the retry policies NuGet package can help handle retries within a single instance.</p>

 > This document was based on a draft as a proof of concept.
 It is not the actual reviewed guidance.

 # NuGet Packages